What is the Best Way to Report Sexual Abuse and Ensure I Am Believed?

 Predators seldom, if ever, have only one victim.

-The attitudes of law enforcement has changed dramatically when it comes to child sexual abuse.
+The attitudes of law enforcement have changed dramatically when it comes to child sexual abuse.
+However, there may still be reasons they cannot or will not take a report.

-Also, police often will not take reports of crimes that happen outside of their jurisdiction.
-If the police will not take a report, talk to an experienced child sexual abuse civil attorney or therapist, who may have resources available for you to report effectively.
+If the police will not take a report, you can still speak with an experienced child sexual abuse attorney or therapist who may help you identify other ways to report and seek accountability.

-Yes, a lawyer can help you report the sexual abuse you endured to law enforcement.
-In fact, an experienced child sexual abuse attorney can help make the process easier for you by setting the appointment, going with you, and providing any additional materials that the police may request.
+An experienced child sexual abuse attorney can help make the process easier by setting appointments, attending with you, and providing any additional materials the police may request.

-How Do I Report if the Parish Where I Was Abused is No Longer There?
+How Do I Report Sexual Abuse if the Parish Where I Was Abused No Longer Exists?

 It does not matter if the parish where your abuse occurred is still in existence.
 Reporting the crime is still important.